18F/content-guide/_pages/best-practices/structure-the-content.md

 - Too long: *Due to privacy and logistical considerations, passes cannot be replaced if lost or stolen; a new Paper Voucher must be accessed by going to the [everykidinapark.gov](https://everykidinapark.gov/) website and completing the same activities to obtain a new Paper Voucher.*

 - Easier to read: *Unfortunately, we can’t replace lost or stolen passes.
 Get a new pass by visiting [everykidinapark.gov](https://everykidinapark.gov/) and signing up again.*

+## Don’t use FAQs

+FAQs are bad.
+We don't like them. **If you write content by starting with user needs, you won’t need to use FAQs.**

+Frequently asked questions usually aren’t questions asked by the reader, but rather are important information dumped in the FAQ section by the content editor.
+In most cases, FAQ content is not where users expect to find it, which makes users’ experience frustrating and less than informative.

+If you're thinking about adding FAQs, consider reviewing the content on your website that is generating questions and think about how you can change the content or design to answer the question — or provide an answer in context to prevent people from visiting an additional webpage to find the answer.

+If you receive similar questions by email, take note that your users are identifying problems in your content.
+Pay attention to correct these problems as quickly as possible.